TimCabbage/ReduxActionHandlers/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

 # How to use this:
-- Put all Your reducer cases into functions
+- Put all Your reducer cases into functions, and put them in the action file
 ### src/actions/downloadSomething.js
 ```javascript
 export function downloadSomethingRequest_actionHandler(state, action) {